Golden Axe: Beast Rider

-Golden Axe: Beast Rider is an action-adventure hack and slash video game available on the Xbox 360 and PlayStation 3.
-It was published by Sega, and developed by Secret Level.
+Golden Axe: Beast Rider is a 2008 action-adventure video game developed by Secret Level and published by Sega for the PlayStation 3 and Xbox 360.
 It is the first 3D entry in the Golden Axe franchise.
 The game was released in North America on October 14, 2008, in Europe on October 17, and in Australia on October 23.

 Gameplay

 Beast Rider is the first Golden Axe game in 3D as opposed to side-scrolling hack and slash.
 While this is a major shift in game style from the previous games, Beast Rider maintains many of the elements from the originals, such as magic and riding beasts, as well as sending the player on a quest to defeat Death Adder.

 Gameplay is divided into three types: Campaign, Challenge and Trials.
 Each mode allows for the collection of tribute, which is used to increase magic strength and unlock weapons.
 Armor is unlocked as one progresses through the story or Campaign.

 In the story mode of Beast Rider, the player controls Tyris Flare, an amazon from the original games.
 Through the story mode, the player is introduced to two non-player characters, Gilius Thunderhead: the dwarf, and Tarik the Ax Battler.
 Tribute is awarded at the end of each level based on the amount collected, which is then multiplied by the player's performance during the level, which also affects the player's Class or "grade" per level.
 Such multipliers include time, damage taken, dismemberment, and difficulty settings.

 Challenge mode plays the same as Campaign, including tribute and class at the end of each level.
 However, Challenge allows the player to replay any level previously completed in Campaign, in addition to using any armor previously unlocked and any weapon unlocked through the collection of tribute.

 Trials mode is the equivalent of the original's "Duel" mode, in which the player battles enemies of the selected level in an arena from that level.
 Each level becomes available in Trials after it is completed in the campaign.
 The player must complete ten waves of enemies, plus three bonus waves featuring gnomes, without dying.
 Like the Challenges, Trials allows the player to select various armor and weapons unlocked in Campaign or through the collection of tribute.